-Use of software that was preinstalled on your computer or use of software later approved and installed on your computer by the Information Technology Department is permissible.
+Use of It is CEFIA policy that only licensed software that was preinstalled on your computer or is legally owned by the company may be used.
+All use of unlicensed software later approved expressly forbidden, unless written pre-approval by IT and installed on your computer by the Information Technology Department is permissible. management.
 However, you are not allowed to install any software on any company hardware.
 All software must be approved and installed by the Information Technology Department.
+As always, proper documentation of licensing is required.

-- All use of software must pertain to CEFIA business only.
-No copying of software is permitted. - No use of any recreational games on company hardware is permitted.
+All use of software must pertain to CEFIA business only.
+No copying of software is permitted.

+No use of any recreational games on company hardware is permitted.

-- Prior to use, the Information Technology Department must scan all computer media received from outside CEFIA for viruses.
-No personal software may be brought in or used on CEFIA systems. - No company software may be installed on personal hardware.
+Prior to use, the Information Technology Department must scan all computer media received from outside CEFIA for viruses.
+No personal software may be brought in or used on CEFIA systems.

+No company software may be installed on personal hardware.